Synchronicity From Synchronized Chaos: Summary and Concluding Remarks

-Section \ref{sec:quantum} was included above because quantum processes seem to provide the deepest example of synchronicity - the quantum world appears to live on a generalized synchronization ``manifold".
+The discussion of quantum processes in Section \ref{sec:quantum} was included because they seem to provide the deepest example of synchronicity - the quantum world appears to live on a generalized synchronization ``manifold".
 But if Penrose is correct, the converse statement can also be made: Synchronicity as manifest in human consciousness is also fundamentally quantum in origin.
-Correlations in neuronal firing or between neural subsystems can only give rise to consciousness, in this view, if quantum correlations are involved.
+Correlations in neuronal firing or between neural subsystems can only give rise to consciousness, in this view, if quantum correlations are involved, such correlations arising either as in standard quantum theory or as in deterministic re-interpretations thereof.
 Synchronicities between states of the mind and of the objective world must somehow follow.
 Perhaps such an enlarged notion could reach the popular concept, and the one of Jung and Pauli.
-In any case, it seems likely that the question of the proper interpretation of quantum phenomena on the one hand, and that of the origin of synchronism between mind and matter on the other, will be resolved jointly.
+In Penrose's view, as here, the question of the proper interpretation of quantum phenomena on the one hand, and that of the origin of synchronism between mind and matter on the other, are to be resolved jointly.
+Our proposal differs in that dynamical synchronization, in a properly structured microworld, would account for quantum correlations, but would also explain macroscopic phenomena, mental and material, directly.

 {\bf Acknowledgements:} The author is grateful for discussions over the past decade with Joe Tribbia, Jeff Weiss, Alan Guth, Frank Hoppensteadt, Ljupco Kocarev, Tim Palmer, and David Peat.
 Part of this work was supported under NSF Grants \#0327929 and \#0838235, DOE Grant \#DE-SC0005238, and European Research Council Grant \#266722.